B-Mags/Audio-Engineering-How-Tos/RecordingStudioUserGuide.md

 ### Settings

-    Onyx Mic Preamps
+1. Onyx Mic Preamps <br>
-        Depress the +48V button to engage the Big Knob's phantom power.
+   a.
+Depress the +48V button to engage the Big Knob's phantom power. <br>
-        Depress the ½ button to allow audio from microphone to come through studio monitors.
+   b.
+Depress the ½ button to allow audio from microphone to come through studio monitors. <br>
-            This button should be illuminated green at all times.
+   - This button should be illuminated green at all times. <br>
-        Disengage Stereo Pan to ensure recorded audio is recorded to both left and right channels.
+   c.
+Disengage Stereo Pan to ensure recorded audio is recorded to both left and right channels. <br>
-        Raise the 1(L) knob to a suitable playback volume.
+   d.
+Raise the 1(L) knob to a suitable playback volume. <br>
+   e.
 Move to the back plate of the Big Knob and locate the REC SRC SELECT button in the USB section.
-This button should be depressed, which will select the ½ input as the recording source within the computer's DAW.
+This button should be depressed, which will select the ½ input as the recording source within the computer's DAW. <br>

-    Playback From Computer Input
+3. Playback From Computer Input <br>
+   a.
 Depress the USB button to allow audio from the computer to come through the studio monitors.

-            This button should be illuminated green at all times.
+(This button should be illuminated green at all times.) <br>

-    Studio Monitors
+4. Studio Monitors <br>
-        Depress both A and B buttons in the Monitor Select section of the board.
+   a.
+Depress both A and B buttons in the Monitor Select section of the board. <br>
-            The gain for each monitor is controlled by its corresponding TRIM knob located above the A and B buttons.
+   - The gain for each monitor is controlled by its corresponding TRIM knob located above the A and B buttons. <br>
-        Depress the Mono button located just below the Big Knob.
+   b.
+Depress the Mono button located just below the Big Knob. <br>
-            This button should be illuminated green at all times.
+   - This button should be illuminated green at all times. <br>
-        To mute the studio monitors, depress the Cut button located just below the big knob.
+   c.
+To mute the studio monitors, depress the Cut button located just below the big knob. <br>
+   d.
 Optional: To drop the sound coming through the monitors by 20dB, depress the DIM button located just below the big knob.
-For our purposes, this can typically remain off.
+For our purposes, this can typically remain off. <br>

-    Headphone Monitoring
+4. Headphone Monitoring <br>
-        Depress the 2TR/CUE Button located just above the Phones 1 and Phones 2 knobs.
+a.
+Depress the 2TR/CUE Button located just above the Phones 1 and Phones 2 knobs. <br>
-            This will allow you to monitor all signals, including the talkback microphone.
+   - This will allow you to monitor all signals, including the talkback microphone. <br>
-        Blend the input and playback signals by turning the Direct Monitoring knob.
+b.
+Blend the input and playback signals by turning the Direct Monitoring knob. <br>
-            IMPORTANT NOTE: Confusingly, the Direct Monitoring knob does not affect the talkback level despite both having the same “cue” label.
-Please use the Talkback Volume knob to adjust the volume of the talkback button, and, as mentioned above, ensure that the 2TR/CUE button is depressed to enable the talkback mic.
+   - IMPORTANT NOTE: Confusingly, the Direct Monitoring knob does not affect the talkback level despite both having the same “cue” label.
+Please use the Talkback Volume knob to adjust the volume of the talkback button, and, as mentioned above, ensure that the 2TR/CUE button is depressed to enable the talkback mic. <br>